8 Different Types of Hawks in Georgia

 The female short-tailed hawk is generally larger than a male, but the sexes are comparable in the field.

-These particular types of hawks in Georgia occur in distinct light and dark morphs without intermediates.
+Georgia’s particular types of hawks occur in distinct light and dark morphs without intermediates.

-The light morph features white, unmarked underparts and a dark blackish-brown head.
-The dark morph is almost entirely blackish-brown.
+The light morph features white, unmarked underparts and a dark blackish-brown head, while the dark morph is almost entirely blackish-brown.

 Short-tailed hawks breed mainly in tall, dense forests near water, but when they’re not breeding, they reside near coastal areas, forests, and forested edge